Mao's Little Red Book makes surprise appearance in UK parliament chamber

 A debate on Britain's economy and the Conservative government's plan for the next five years broke down into howls of laughter when John McDonnell, Labour's finance spokesman, read out some "advice" from the book, a pocket-sized collection of Mao Zedong's quotations first published in the 1960s.

-McDonnell criticised finance minister George Osborne for allowing what he called the nationalisation of British industry by other states such as China and offered "to assist comrade Osborne in his dealings with new found comrades".
+McDonnell criticized finance minister George Osborne for allowing what he called the nationalization of British industry by other states such as China and offered "to assist comrade Osborne in his dealings with new found comrades".

 "I think you will find this invaluable ...
 Let's quote from Mao, rarely done in this chamber," McDonnell said laughing as he read out a quote urging people not to pretend "to know what we do not know" - a clear reference to his belief that Osborne's economic plans showed his "sheer economic illiteracy".